 Publisher: Square/Square Enix

 Platform: Super Famicom, Playstation, Game Boy Advance, iOS, Android, Windows

 Released: 1992, 1998, 2006, 2013, 2015

-Recommended version: I'd personally say the Game Boy Advance version is my favorite, if only because it has a much-improved translation over the original and none of the techncial issues of the PS1 release, plus some added content with four new classes and an extra post-game mission that expands upon the story somewhat.
+Recommended version: The Game Boy Advance version is my favorite, if only because it has a much-improved translation over the original and none of the techncial issues of the PS1 release, plus a generally faster pace, some added content with four new classes and an extra post-game mission that expands upon the story somewhat.
 Later ports to iOS, Android and Windows include this as well, but also rework the interface and visuals to be much more intrusive and gaudy-looking with clashing visual styles.